 While we’re on the topic of filters just remember the shrimp need oxygen to survive.
 This is created by breaking the surface of the water either in the form of multiple bubbles breaking the surface of the water or just by rapid water movement close to the surface most filters will create oxygen exchange.

-Okay, so now that you understand a filter let’s talk about water or rather water parameters.
-Once again this is one of the two necessities that you need to understand properly when breeding shrimp and this is most likely THE MOST IMPORTANT THING to understand, that why I’m gonna take my time explaining water and water parameters to you.
+Okay, so now that you understand a filter, let’s talk about water or rather water parameters.
+Once again, this is one of the two necessities that you need to know correctly when breeding shrimp, and this is most likely THE MOST IMPORTANT THING to understand, that is why I’m going to take my time explaining water and water parameters to you.

-The first water parameter we’re going to look at is pH. pH stands for potential of hydrogen and is measured on a scale from 0 to 14.
-Closer to 0 meaning the water is more acidic, 7 meaning the water is more neutral and closer to 14 meaning the water is more alkaline.
+The first water parameter we’re going to look at is pH. pH stands for the potential of hydrogen and is measured on a scale from 0 to 14.
+Closer to 0, meaning the water is more acidic, seven meaning the water is more neutral, and closer to 14, meaning the water is more alkaline.

 pH test kits are relatively cheap and can be found at most pet shops.
 But what pH do shrimp require?
-Well, starting with the Caridina shrimp, they require pH of between 6 and 7.
-Bee shrimp require a pH of between 5.8 and 6.8, Neocaridina shrimp require pH of between 6.5 and 7.5.
-Sulawesi shrimp require pH of between 7.5 and 8.5.
+Well, starting with the Caridina shrimp, they require a pH of between 6 and 7.
+Bee shrimp require a pH of between 5.8 and 6.8; Neocaridina shrimp require a pH of between 6.5 and 7.5.
+Sulawesi shrimp require a pH of between 7.5 and 8.5.

-Next up we have gH. gH stands for the general hardness and is basically the amount of calcium and magnesium ions in the water, measured in parts per million.
+Next up, we have GH.
+GH stands for the general hardness and is the amount of calcium and magnesium ions in the water, measured in parts per million.

 The next factor to consider is KH.
 KH stands for carbonate hardness.
-All that this means it’s the ability for the water has to buffer or the ability the water has for the pH to change very quickly.
-The older the aquarium is, the lower this figure tends to.
+All that this means it’s the ability of the water to buffer or the ability the water has for the pH to change very quickly.
+The older the aquarium is, the lower this figure tends to be.